formlio/forml/docs/workflow.rst

 The system doesn't care what is the particular internal processing functionality of any actors, all that matters is their interconnection determining the task graph topology.

 The actor API is defined using an abstract class of ``task.Actor``.
-For user defined actors it's best to simply extend this class filling in the abstract methods with the desired functionality.
+For user-defined actors it's best to simply extend this class filling in the abstract methods with the desired functionality.
 The API looks like this:

 .. autoclass:: forml.flow.task.Actor